victor-raphael17/vicnotes/readme.md

 - Vue.js for the frontend
 - Tailwind CSS for styling
-- Go for the backend
+- Golang for the backend

 ### Infra